Skis.com: History

 The site sells both high-end and closeout merchandise.

 Skis was named in the 2009 Internetretailer.com "Hot 100" sites.

-Summit Sports Inc was also featured in the Internet Retailer Top 500 for 2010.
+In June 2015, Skis.com was acquired by Digital Fuel Capital, a private equity firm specializing in e-commerce investments.

 Ski-O-Pedia

 The site also provides videos, articles, buying guides and sizing charts for selection of skis.
 The videos offered include "how-to-buy" tutorials and reviews of the products.

-Skisperience

-The site has run an annual contest entitled Skisperience the last two seasons.
-The contest offers entrants the ability to win a ski package and vacation prize package.
-Past prizes have included a meet and greet with the Rossignol ski company staff, a round trip flight to Canyons Resort in Utah, as well as ski apparel and accessories.